Big Jay Oakerson: Podcast and radio show host

 Oakerson hosts Legion of Skanks with comedian, Luis J. Gomez, and libertarian activist and comedian Dave Smith.
 He co-hosted the podcast The SDR Show on GaS Digital Network with Ralph Sutton until late 2024.

 On July 27, 2015, Oakerson, along with fellow stand-up comedian Dan Soder, began their two-hour live radio talk show, The Bonfire, on SiriusXM's Comedy Central Radio channel airing every Monday through Thursday (previously Mondays and Wednesdays) from 6-8pm EST. As of March 1, 2021, the show has aired on Faction Talk from 5-7pm EST after Comedy Central Radio ceased production on all of its talk shows.
 In 2023, Robert Kelly replaced Dan Soder as the co-host of The Bonfire.

 In 2024, Oakerson started another podcast with Luis J. Gomez, Story Warz.
 A spin off game show that originated as part of their Legion of Skanks podcast.

-Personal life

-Oakerson divorced from his now ex-wife Carla in 2023 and they share custody of their daughter.

-He is in relationship with his girlfriend Christine Evans, who serves as a producer for his show The Bonfire on Sirius XM.